-Mardi Himal Peak Climbing is an extra stimulation and adventure for the trekkers.
+Mardi Himal Peak Climbing is an extra stimulation and adventure for trekkers.
 The name is given to the feature and it is situated southwest of the lower slope of Mt.
 Machhapuchhare, which can be seen from Phewa Lake Pokhara in a triangular shape.
 As we shall soon see from a closer and more westerly vantage point, the mountain hold wins peak - thus its name, Machhapuchhare, which is English, means "Fishtail".
-Machhapuchhare is the most southerly high point of the Annapurna Massif, the awesomely majestic grouping of mountains in the central Himalaya that includes 5 of the 12 highest mountains in the world – all at the close of very close quarters to our route.
+Machhapuchhare is the most southerly high point of the Annapurna Massif in the Annapurna Region, the awesomely majestic grouping of mountains in the central Himalayas that includes 5 of the 12 highest mountains in the world – all at the close very close quarters to our route.

 Namaste & welcome to Mountain Guide Trek of Nepal.
 Upon your arrival, you will be greeted by a representative from Mountain guide Treks (MGT).
 After completing your custom formalities (Visa, etc) pick up your luggage and look for our representative with a Mountain Guide Treks and Expedition with the Group leader's name display board at the arrival gate.
 You will be then transferred to Hotel.
 After check-in, if time allows, you will visit the MGT office to meet your trekking leader as well as other participants and for final preparation for the trip.
 It all depends upon your arrival time.
 (Overnight at deluxe hotel on BB basis)